 Shaded picnic tables are available so consider packing a picnic lunch for your day trip.
-With the exception of service dogs, pets are prohibited from the reserve.
+Except for service dogs, pets are prohibited from the reserve.
 Under California state law, visitors are also prohibited from taking flowers away from the reserve.

 California poppies grow all over the Antelope Valley.
-The preserve is a great place to find them but if you do a little exploring you can find some wonderful uncrowded areas of wildflowers.
-Bring your camera and comfortable clothing it can often be windy in the Antelope Valley.
+The preserve is a great place to find them, but you can find some wonderful uncrowded areas of wildflowers if you do a little exploring.
+Bring your camera and comfortable clothing; it can often be windy in the Antelope Valley.

-Before you enter the reserve there are a few rules you need to know.
-Do not pick the flowers they are all protected.
+Before you enter the reserve, there are a few rules you need to know.
+Please do not pick the flowers.
+They are all protected.
 Stay on the trails to avoid crushing the flowers and stepping on a rattlesnake.

 An afternoon picnic is a great way to cap off a hike on one of the eight miles of dirt trails that all connect in a loop around the reserve.

-The Jane S. Pinheiro Interpretive Center that offers, a short video presentation about the reserve, wildlife and plant displays and a gift shop that is open daily during the wildflower season.
+The Jane S. Pinheiro Interpretive Center offers a short video presentation about the reserve, wildlife, and plant displays and a gift shop open daily during the wildflower season.